 Ecosystem Services, the benefits nature provides to people, are often undervalued.
 As a result, these benefits are being degraded or lost at a rapid pace.
 Through guest lectures and published and gray literature, this class will assess how environmental markets and trading can help society value ecosystem services and improve outcomes, as well as how markets can be detrimental to sustainability and conservation goals if not well designed and implemented.
 (ENVIRON 590.86)

-Instructor: Lydia Olander, director of the Ecosystem Services Program at the Nicholas Institute for Environmental Policy Solutions.
+Instructor: Lydia Olander, director of the Ecosystem Services Program at the Nicholas Institute for Energy, Environment & Sustainability.

 Applied Environmental Policy Entrepreneurship

 This class begins with the notion that environmental policy is developed using multiple tools, drawing from multiple disciplines.
 It will review a wide range of current environmental policy issues, providing students the opportunity to apply a variety of tools to resolve real-world impasses.
 Particular attention will be paid throughout to the process by which ideas are considered, approaches chosen, and tools applied.
 (ENVIRON 590.75)